jlh005/cse15l-lab-reports/lab4.md

 l, l, l, l, l, r, 2

 ```
+Pressing l 5 times will move us to the "1" in index 1 by moving 5 spaces to the right.
+Pressing the r key will go into replace mode (No need for insert mode!)
+then pressing 2 will replace 1 with 2

 The code is fixed!
 We replace 1 with 2.

 Now we save the code using